-Inventory is stated at the lower of cost or market.
+Inventory is stated at the lower of cost or market in accordance with ASC No. 330-10-30.
 Cost is determined using the average cost method.
 Market is defined as sales price less cost to dispose and a normal profit margin.
-Inventory costs include materials and third party costs.
+Inventory costs include third party costs for finished goods.
+The Company utilizes contract manufacturers and receives inventory in finished form.

 The Company provides a reserve against inventory for known or expected inventory obsolescence.
 The reserve is determined by specific review of inventory items for product age and quality that may affect salability.
+There were no reserves for inventory as of December 31, 2016.